WorldAfterCapital/WorldAfterCapital/part-two/Capital.md

 ## Social needs

 I only just added this section to the Needs chapter.
 At first it might seem that capital would be irrelevant to meeting our social needs, after all we were able to take care of those already during the forager age.
 But it is not so simple.
-During the agrarian age tending to land took time away from meeting social needs and this was worsened in the industrial age as machines required human operators.
+During the Agrarian Age tending to land took time away from meeting social needs and this was worsened in the Industrial Age as machines required human operators.
 It is only more recently that we have started to have machines that can operate themselves to a such a degree that we could free up time for our social needs.
 I don&apos;t yet have a good way of quantifying this.

 ## Information needs